yegor256/blog/_posts/2020/jan/2020-01-15-question-never-ask.md

 needs to be done.
 Good soldiers pro-actively build their own plans by themselves and do everything to convince me that they make sense.

+{% quote Good soldiers pro-actively build their own plans and do everything to convince me that they make sense. %}

 Bad soldiers, on the other hand, ask me "What's next?" and it gets very annoying.
 It's absolutely no fun to work with these people and I either try to explain to them why such a question is a terrible mistake, or I simply get rid of them.